Dripify stands with all people of Ukraine against the Russian invasion Join us

 LinkedIn restricted Request for Email IDs on Sending Invites

 This is one of the most basic types of LinkedIn restrictions.
-If you have been sending many unsolicited invites, LinkedIn may notice it and ask you to enter the email ID of the person you are trying to reach.
-This is to check whether you know the people you’re sending messages to.
+It happens when you send out many unsolicited invites and a large percentage of people who received the connection request report that they don’t know you.
+LinkedIn may notice it and ask you to enter the email address of the person you are trying to reach.
+This is to check whether you know the people you’re sending connection requests to.

 Weekly Invitation Quotas Reached